 I’ve been told that on average, I earn around twice as much in tips as the venue does and whilst I have my own expenses to look after, particularly when it comes to updating equipment, I do not have the grinding and punitive expense of renting land from Second Life.
 Some venue owners put in a great deal of work to build a solid base of supporters by being there and available frequently and regularly, keeping their followers informed and choosing performers very carefully to ensure a consistency of style, genre and professional ability.
 I admire venue owners who make the effort and have been known to tip the venue myself, though that is something I rarely do.

 I once assumed that the venue was irrelevant to the quality of my performance.
-I’m always in the same place (my living room in Plymouth, England) doing the same thing time after time.
+I’m always in the same place (my living room in south west England) doing the same thing time after time.
 I’ve discovered that I was wrong.
 Some venue owners are wonderful at creating a genuine buzz and a tangible atmosphere.
 They’re the ones who attend and pay attention to every performance that takes place in their venue.
 They’re the ones who are participating in local chat and helping to create a tangible energy.
 Just as in a good real life performance, I’m able to feed off that energy and it unquestionably raises my game.
 If you are one of those venue owners, I salute you!
 You have a rare and valuable gift.

 I spent seven years of my career working for a domestic violence charity in real life.
 For most of those years I was the principal fund raiser and Company Secretary.
 If my experience made me into anything, it would be … cynical.
 It’s an industry, a commercial sector and all about getting the largest slice of the pie.
 I was one of the people fighting over the pie.
 Far too many charities represent just another facet of capitalist (as opposed to humanist) behaviour and if they can work images of starving babies into their campaign, so much the better.